Scorks/PyPDPM/README.rst

     :alt: Latest PyPI version

 Tools for working with the CMS case-mix classification model, payment driven payment model (PDPM).
-Deatils about PDPM can be found here: https://www.cms.gov/medicare/medicare-fee-for-service-payment/snfpps/pdpm.
+Details about PDPM can be found here: https://www.cms.gov/medicare/medicare-fee-for-service-payment/snfpps/pdpm.

 If you are interested in helping contribute to this repository, or have any questions, feel free to `send me an email <carostrickland321@gmail.com>`_.